Tuhin-adhikari/Coin-Collector/README.md

 - Move the robot using the **left** and **right** arrow **keys**.
 - Collect falling **coins** to increase your score.
 - Avoid falling **monsters** - touching one ends the game.
-- To increase the difficulty , the skin colour of the monster matches the background screen, only eyes are visible.
+- To increase the difficulty , the skin colour of the monster matches the background screen, only his eyes are visible.

  ## How to Run
  1. Make sure you have Python and Pygame installed: